 Family holidays

-One marketer informed a consumer who had won a “family holiday” that she was not eligible for the prize because she wanted to take her sister's children on holiday.
+One marketer also informed a consumer who had won a “family holiday” that they were not eligible for the prize because they wanted to take their sister's children on the holiday.
 The ASA considered that readers were likely to understand that the promotion was for a family holiday which would mean that adults could also take children over whom they might not have parental responsibility, and that the relevant exclusion should have been stated in the initial communication (News Group Newspapers Ltd, 12 June 2013).

 See also: